salman0-0ss/Dehab-Design-/README.md

   <section id="about">
     <h2>About Us</h2>
-    <p>Dehab Habesha is a traditional clothing shop based in Ethiopia, dedicated to preserving cultural fashion through modern design.
+    <p>Dehab Habesha is a traditional clothing shop based in Ethiopia,Eriteria dedicated to preserving cultural fashion through modern design.
 We offer custom orders and ready-made clothing for all occasions.</p>
   </section>

   <section id="products">